All About Sleep

 Comfort and hold your child at these times.
 Let your toddler talk about the dream if he or she wants to, and stay until your child is calm.
 Then encourage your child to go back to sleep as soon as possible.

 Preschoolers sleep about 10 to 12 hours per night.
-A preschool child who gets adequate rest at night may no longer need a daytime nap.
+A preschool child who gets enough rest at night may no longer need a daytime nap.
 Instead, a quiet time may be substituted.

 Most nursery schools and kindergartens have quiet periods when the kids lie on mats or just rest.
 As kids give up their naps, bedtimes may come earlier than during the toddler years.